nextest-rs/datatest-stable/README.md

 <!-- cargo-sync-rdme ]] -->
 <!-- cargo-sync-rdme rustdoc [[ -->
-`datatest-stable` is a test harness intended to write *file-driven* or *data-driven* tests, where individual test cases are specified as files and not as code.
+`datatest-stable` is a test harness intended to write *file-driven* or *data-driven* tests, where individual test case fixtures are specified as files and not as code.

 Given:

 * a test `my_test` that accepts a path, and optionally the contents as input
-* a directory to look for files in
+* a directory to look for files (test fixtures) in
 * a pattern to match files on

 `datatest-stable` will call the `my_test` function once per matching file in the directory.
+Directory traversals are recursive.

 `datatest-stable` works with [cargo nextest](https://nexte.st/), and is part of the [nextest-rs organization](https://github.com/nextest-rs/) on GitHub.